 They worship Goddess Lakshmi, ink, pens, and their new account books.

 The auspicious pooja of Diwali is done after sunset on Deepavali date.
 Families sit together and recite prayers and in unison.
 Pooja is done on its pre-decided muhurat, and people take blessings from their elders and holy flame after performing a pooja.

 After this, the time for celebration starts.
 People firecrackers, eat sweets, play music and games with their families and friends.
 Diwali is considered as the perfect time to enjoy with the near and dear ones.

 Drinking and gambling are also considered as the integral part of this festival.
 It is deemed to be lucky to gamble on this day.

-October 28 – Amavasya / Annakut
+Friday, 5th of November – Amavasya / Annakut

 The day next to Diwali is celebrated as Annakut and Govardhan Pooja.
 The day is dedicated to cow worship, and langars are distributed in the temples.
 Moreover, the day also celebrated a unique bond between husband and wife.
 In various parts of the country, husbands give gifts to their wives on this day.
 Parents invite their newlywed kids to their home on this auspicious day and give them gifts along with the blessings.

-October 29 – Dwitiya/ Bhai Dooj
+Saturday, 6th of November – Dwitiya/ Bhai Dooj